MatthewMaat/SI-animations/README.md

 (more than 100 nodes) or having large exponential examples with n>=5 may result in long runtimes.

-This project uses a custum graph class made by
+This project uses a custom graph class made by
 Paul Bonsma, Pieter Bos and Tariq Bontekoe

 #Prerequisites